EXPERTS

 - Extensive ingredients include green vegetables, fruits, mushrooms, probiotics, adaptogens, and antioxidants

-- Provides at least the minimum reference intake of numerous vitamins and minerals, including vitamins A, C, E, B1, B2, B5, B12, niacin, folic acid, biotin, pantothenic acid, and zinc
+- Provides numerous vitamins and minerals, including vitamins A, C, E, B1, B2, B5, B12, niacin, folic acid, biotin, pantothenic acid, and zinc

 - AG1 has undergone over 250 safety tests and is free from contaminants, GMO ingredients, pesticides, fillers, and preservatives